A Levine-Tristram invariant for knotted tori: Examples and comparison with

 of $E(t^n,\omega^{nk})$ into eigenspaces of $t$.
 Since the different eigenspaces are orthogonal with respect to the intersection form, this translates into an identity on signatures.
 The definition of the \TL\ signature and the decomposition \eqref{E:decomp} thus give

 Similarly, the decomposition of $H_2(W_n;\C)$ into eigenspaces gives that

-Putting these together (note that the signature of $W$ cancels, as expected) gives the statement of the theorem. \end{proof} Comparing this calculation with~\cite[Theorem 46]{echeverria:tori} we will see that the conjectural relation \eqref{E:conj} does not hold.
-Here is a concrete instance. \begin{example} Continuing with the notation above, let us consider the knotted torus $(X,T)$ created by the $3$-twist spin of a knot $K$ (for simplicity, in $S^3$), and compute the signature $\sigma_{\alpha^2}(X,T)$ where $\alpha = e^{2 \pi i/5}$.
-We want to compare it with the invariant $\lfo(X,T,\alpha)$.
+Putting these together (note that the signature of $W$ cancels, as expected) gives the statement of the theorem. \end{proof} Comparing this calculation with~\cite[Theorem 44]{echeverria:tori}, and accounting for the somewhat different notation, we see that the expected relation \eqref{E:conj} holds.